 Business Associates.
 We provide some services through other persons or companies that need access to your health information to carry out these services.
 The law refers to these persons or companies as our Business Associates.
 We may disclose, as allowed by law, your health information to our Business Associates so that they can do the job we have contracted with them to do.
 Examples of Business Associates include companies that assist with billing services or copying medical records.
 We may send other business associates called registries (such as a Cancer Registry) summarized information about patients who have been treated with similar problems such as cancer or trauma, to help physicians improve the quality of care for other patients with similar problems.
 We require through a written contract that our Business Associates use appropriate safeguards to ensure the privacy of your Medical Information.

-Advocate Charitable Foundation may on occasion visit you during your stay in the hospital in order to inquire about the quality of your stay or to offer any needed assistance.
-If you do not want Advocate Charitable Foundation to be informed about your hospital stay, please inform your nurse or a registration coordinator during your stay at the hospital.
+Advocate Charitable Foundation, mission and spiritual care, or others on their behalf may on occasion visit you during your stay in the hospital in order to inquire about the quality of your stay or to offer any needed assistance.
+If you do not want Advocate Charitable Foundation, mission and spiritual care, or others on their behalf to be informed about your hospital stay, please inform your nurse or a registration coordinator during your stay at the hospital.